go-go-golems/prompto/README.md

 Models (LLMs).
 With its innovative approach, it bridges the gap between the limited context size of LLMs and the necessity for substantial API and documentation during code generation.

+To see an example of a repository's `prompto` directory, check out [common-sense](https://github.com/go-go-golems/common-sense/tree/main/prompto/cms).

 ## Why did I write `prompto`?

 Prompting LLMs with an exhaustive context derived from API and other technical documents aids in generating precise